NRCHKB/node-red-contrib-homekit-docker/README.md

 3) Create a Docker compose yml for `nrchkb/node-red-homekit`:

-Let's assume you have a directory `/home/pi/node-red-homekit` with a `data` sub-directory:
+Let's assume you have a directory `/home/pi/node-red-homekit` with a `data` subdirectory:

 ```bash
 node-red-homekit/